 When the value of the US Dollar falls or the Chinese Yuan gets stronger, factories in China need to review pricing.
 Many factories buy a lot of their raw materials USD and sell to clients (even those in Europe) in USD.
 However, staff and other local fixed costs are strongly factored in RMB.
 If you take low margins and are paid in USD, then when the exchange rate falls you can experience losses.

 Factories can hedge risks either short term or long term with banks and other financing companies.
 You might consider Factoring invoices or shortening credit terms with clients.
 Others charge a risk premium increasing their prices, common with factories.
 Another option is to purchase foreign currency in advance.
-Which ways will you protect yourself from the risks.
+Which ways will you protect yourself from the risks?
 Check out our case study on promos with HSBC Export Financing.

 On September 8th, Chinese Yuan reached the highest level since December 2015 – 6.4392 USD/CNY, even though it had been holding position over 6.8 for half a year.
-Check out a 1 year graph here.
+Check out a 1-year graph here.

-However, as the exchange rate fluctuations are affecting the exporters, some factories are expecting more efforts to try to stabilise Yuan and fix it on certain level.
+However, as the exchange rate fluctuations are affecting the exporters, some factories are expecting more efforts to try to stabilise Yuan and fix it on a certain level.

 Here is a graph covering the exchange rates over a 10 year period.
-You will see that exchange rates really do impact pricing and this will even impact pricing on orders which are not for USA.
+You will see that exchange rates really do impact pricing and this will even impact pricing on orders which are not for the USA.

 According to ForexLive, on September 12th “People’s Bank of China sets USD/CNY central rate at 6.5277 (vs. yesterday at 6.4997) for the USD/CNY reference rate setting today.
 So the bank recognising the much stronger USD overnight and weakening the CNY after a long string of daily mid-rate strengthenings”